Maritza Davila (artist): The Three Wise Men

 In 1993, Dávila created a mixed media sculpture about the birth of Christ.
 Using an abstract approach, she creates this three dimensional that allows one to view her artwork from different angles.
 In her sculpture, one can see the three wise men dressed in colorful attire through rectangular openings.
 Because this vertical box has slits and openings around it, the openings expose the men; however, her work of abstract appears when one can't fully view the entire artwork from the openings.
 Dávila's unique way of positioning the figures create a sacred theme.
-The rectangular sculpture is created with gold plated cardboard while the figures are created with colorful paper.
+The rectangular sculpture is created with gold-plated cardboard, while the figures are created with colorful paper.
 This religious mixed media sculpture is something that now plays a huge role in American art.

 Catedral de Río

 Created in 1993, Dávila's book serigraph displays geometric abstract with many different colors and mosaic designs.
-The structure of a catedral with many vertical columns is displayed creating a three dimensional figure.
+The structure of a cathedral with many vertical columns is displayed creating a three dimensional figure.
 The overlapping of pages creates many different serigraphs in one giving a different experience to the viewer from a slightly different angle.
 The movement of pages takes the viewer on a journey when exposed to a new view.